 Many convictions can never become spent, e.g. any sentence of imprisonment for more than two years and six months, and some sexual and terrorism offences.

 A DBS Check helps companies in their employment decisions.
 With it, employers can avoid employing people into unsuitable positions.
-There is no official list of positions.
+There is no official list of positions, but there is a DBS check guidance for employers.

 Positions where DBS Checks might be required by law include: